moritzheep/moritzheep.github.io/content/publication/heep-anisotropicmeshing-2025/index.md

 sections: [Motivation, Overview, Results]
 ---
 ## Motivation
 Normal integration reconstructs 3D surfaces from normal maps obtained e.g. by photometric stereo.
 These normal maps capture surface details down to the pixel level but require large computational resources for integration at high resolutions.
-In this work, we replace the dense pixel grid with a sparse anisotropic triangle mesh prior to normal integration.
+In this work, we replace the dense pixel grid with a sparse anisotropic triangle mesh before normal integration.
 We adapt the triangle mesh to the local geometry in the case of complex surface structures and remove oversampling from flat featureless regions.
 For high-resolution images, the resulting compression reduces normal integration runtimes from hours to minutes while maintaining high surface accuracy.
 ## Overview
 Our algorithm iteratively refines an existing triangle mesh in screen space based on the observed surface normals from photometric stereo.
 We initialize this triangle mesh by covering each *foreground* pixel with two triangles.
 We then repeatedly